Analyzing Planar Galactic Halo Distributions with Fuzzy/Cold Dark Matter Models: Introduction

 Numerical simulations based on the cold dark matter (CDM) model successfully reproduce the observed large-scale structures of the universe.
 However, it encounters difficulties in explaining small-scale structures around galactic scales.
 For example, the CDM model predicts a cusped central halo density which is not observed and too many dwarf galaxies around massive host galaxies than the observed \cite{Salucci:2002nc,Navarro:1995iw,deblok-2002,crisis}.

+On the other hand, the satellite-plane problem is another serious small-scale challenge for the CDM model (see \cite{Pawlowski:2018sys,Pawlowski:2021ipt} for a review).
+Observations indicate that a substantial fraction of satellite galaxies around the Milky Way, Andromeda and Centaurus A co-orbit in flattened planar structures \cite{Muller,2020MNRAS.499.3755S}.
+At least 10 highly flattened planes of dwarf galaxies have been discovered \cite{2019MNRAS.490.3786L}.
+This is in sharp contrast with cosmological simulations with the CDM, which show much more random distributions and motions of satellite galaxies. { The probability of finding such flattened $and$ co-rotating satellite systems with the CDM is very low \cite{Pawlowski:2018sys,Muller} although the statistic is controversial. }

+It is not easy to explain these satellite planes theoretically in the CDM model. { Disks in astronomical objects such as a protoplanetary disk or a black hole accretion disk form when falling matter such as gas loses its energy by a dissipation (cooling) mechanism while keeping the angular momentum of the matter.
+For a given angular momentum, the lowest energy state is a disk orthogonal to the rotation axis \cite{disk}.
+Similarly, to form a flat disk-like structure small galactic halos should lose their gravitational energy by some dissipation mechanism when they fall towards heavy central galaxies.
+However, the typical collisionless CDM model lacks an efficient mechanism for this to happen.
+Due to the large scales $({\cal O}(10^2 {\rm kpc)})$ baryonic processes could not strongly affect the satellite planes.}

 As an alternative to the CDM, there is a growing interest in the fuzzy dark matter (FDM) \cite{Fuzzy,1983PhLB..122..221B, 1989PhRvA..39.4207M,Sin:1992bg,jwlee1}, also known as ultra-light axion or scalar field dark matter.
-In this model, dark matter (DM) particles satisfying the Schr\"odinger-Poisson equation have an ultra-light mass $m\simeq 10^{-22} {\rm \, eV/c^2}$ and the long Compton wavelength $\lambda_c=2\pi \hbar/mc\simeq 0.4 {\rm \,pc} $ which helps resolve the aforementioned small-scale issues (See \cite{Hui:2016ltb,Lee:2017qve} for more references).
+In this model, dark matter (DM) particles satisfying the Schr\"odinger-Poisson equation have an ultra-light mass $m\simeq 10^{-22} {\rm \, eV/c^2}$ and a long de Broglie wavelength $\lambda=2\pi \hbar/mv\simeq {\rm \,kpc}$, where $v$ is the velocity of the dark matter particles.
+(See \cite{Hui:2016ltb,Lee:2017qve} for more references.) { Unlike CDM particles, condensed FDM particles behave as a coherent wave, and due to the quantum uncertainty principle the FDM has a typical length scale $\lambda$ which suppresses the formation of DM structures smaller than a galaxy core and helps resolve the aforementioned small-scale issues \cite{Hui:2016ltb}.}

-On the other hand, the satellite-plane problem is another small-scale challenge for the CDM model.
-Observations indicate that a substantial fraction of satellite galaxies around the Milky Way, Andromeda and Centaurus A co-orbit in flattened planar structures.
-At least 10 highly flattened planes of dwarf galaxies have been discovered \cite{2019MNRAS.490.3786L}.
-This is in sharp contrast with cosmological simulations with the CDM, which show much more random distributions and motions of satellite galaxies.
-The probability of finding such flattened satellite systems with the CDM is very low -- ${\cal O}(0.1\%)$ \cite{Pawlowski:2018sys}.

-It is not easy to explain these satellite planes theoretically in the CDM model.
-Disks in astronomical objects such as protoplanetary disk or black hole accretion disk form when matter loses its energy and angular momentum by a dissipation mechanism.
-Similarly, to form a flat disk-like structure small galactic halos should fall towards heavy central galaxies by losing their gravitational energy and angular momentum by some dissipation (cooling) mechanism.
-However, the typical CDM model lacks an efficient mechanism especially for the angular momentum transfer.